The Official Site of the Standard for Clinicians’ Interview in Psychiatry (SCIP)

 filler@godaddy.com

-The building blocks of the SCIP are the symptoms and signs of psychopathology that do not change with time.
-Whether we have the ICD-10 or beyond, DSM-5 or beyond, the phenomenology of mental disorders remains unchanged and the SCIP will withstand future diagnostic criteria changes.
-For example, although the SCIP was developed and tested before the DSM-5 publication in 2013, the SCIP contains the main criteria needed to make the diagnosis of the new DSM-5 disruptive mood dysregulation disorder (irritable mood, verbal and physical aggression, manic and hypomanic episodes).
-The clinician inquires about the frequency, duration and onset of temper outbursts and decides whether or not the patient meets the criteria for the diagnosis of disruptive mood dysregulation disorder.
+The building blocks of the SCIP are the symptoms and signs of psychopathology.
+Regardless of whether we use ICD-11, DSM-5, or future editions, the phenomenology of mental disorders stays the same, ensuring that the SCIP remains relevant despite changes in diagnostic criteria.
+For example, although the SCIP was developed and tested before the DSM-5 was published in 2013, it includes the main criteria needed to diagnose the new DSM-5 disorder, disruptive mood dysregulation disorder (irritable mood, verbal and physical aggression, manic and hypomanic episodes).
+Clinicians inquire about the frequency, duration, and onset of temper outbursts to determine if the patient meets the criteria for this diagnosis.

-The SCIP is the only instrument that transforms routine clinical information into data that can be used for research.
-Psychiatrists evaluate thousands of patients daily.
-The multitudes of records produced, such as psychiatric evaluations and progress notes, have mainly one use: clinical management.
-The SCIP retains the clinical management function and also produces data that can be used for research.
-If all psychiatric interviews were transformed into research data, the potential value for scientific inquiry would be significant.
+The SCIP is the only instrument that converts routine clinical information into data suitable for research.
+Psychiatrists evaluate thousands of patients daily, generating numerous records like psychiatric evaluations and progress notes, primarily used for clinical management.
+The SCIP maintains its clinical management function while also producing research-ready data.
+Transforming all psychiatric interviews into research data could significantly enhance the potential for scientific inquiry.